 The fountain is in a small piazza (Piazza della Fontana di Trevi) and is stunning.

 Massive and elaborate, the fountain dominates the small square and the visual impact is made stronger by the surprise element.

 You can only get to the square on foot and you get there via small, meandering alleys that suddenly stop to reveal the view of the fountain!

 This, plus the crashing sound of the water, makes this corner of Rome one of the most impressive and rightly famous.

 You can read here >>> Essential facts about the Trevi Fountain + how to visit it .

 Address: Piazza della Fontana di Trevi, Rome

 Need to know: the trevi Fountain is one of the most popular sights in the whole of Rome and this notoriety comes at a cost.
 During the day, the fountain is swamped by visitors and sellers of tacky souvenirs, to such an extent you sometimes cannot even see it!
-Quite something is you think it is 20 meters wide and 26 meters tall!
-Go early in the morning or late int he evening to avoid the crowds.
+Quite something if you think it is 20 meters wide and 26 meters tall!
+Go early in the morning or late in the evening to avoid crowds.

 La Barcaccia – Rome fountain at the Spanish Steps